-Everyone is freaking out at the rumored $650 Lego Pokemon set, but here's why I wouldn't panic yet
+Everyone's freaking out at the rumored $650 Lego Pokemon set, but here's why I wouldn't panic just yet

-Listen, I appreciate that I may end up looking very silly in a few months if this rumored Lego Pokemon ends up being real.
-And that's OK; I'm not saying it definitely isn't true, and of course there's a chance it could be.
+Here's the thing, though; I'm not even sure we need to worry that much.
+To be precise, I have my doubts it's actually going to happen.
+I appreciate that I may end up looking very silly in a few months if this rumored Lego Pokemon set ends up being real, and that's OK.
+I'm not saying the rumor definitely isn't true.
+There's a good chance it could be.
 However, something about this doesn't sit right with me.

 At the time of writing, there aren't many Lego kits that sit north of $600.
-Indeed, the only kits from $600 and up still in official circulation are the UCS Millennium Falcon, Titanic, and Eiffel tower.
-The Falcon is currently $844.99 at Amazon, for example, while the Eiffel tower is currently $629.99 direct from Lego.
+Indeed, the only models costing $600 and up still in official circulation are the UCS Millennium Falcon, Titanic, and Eiffel tower.
+The Falcon is currently $844.99 at Amazon, for example, while the Eiffel tower is $629.99 direct from Lego.

-For context, CarterBricks04 posted a roundup of supposed prices and piece counts for the first Lego Pokemon wave (which was announced back in March) on the r/Legoleak Reddit thread.
-This promises three 18+ kits due to launch on February 27, 2026 for Lego Insiders (AKA anyone who's signed up for the Lego store's free membership) or March 1 for general shoppers.
-One weighs in at $59.99, another is $199.99, and a third – complete with over 6,000 bricks – is meant to be a whopping $649.99.
-Naturally, the comments (and everyone else, it seems) are freaking out about the latter.
+For context, user CarterBricks04 posted a roundup of supposed prices and piece counts for the first Lego Pokemon wave (which was announced back in March) on the r/Legoleak Reddit thread.
+This claims that there will be three 18+ kits launching early next year: February 27 for Lego Insiders, or March 1 for general shoppers.
+One weighs in at $59.99, another is $199.99, and a third – complete with over 6,838 bricks – is meant to be a whopping $649.99.
+Understandably, the comments (and everyone else online, it seems) are freaking out about the latter.
 What on earth could this behemoth of a Lego set be?
 And it'll cost how much?

 I appreciate the sentiment.
-Even the best Lego sets rarely reach that kind of cost, and you can more or less count the ones that do on the fingers of one hand (as I mentioned earlier, some of the only ones still in production are the Ultimate Collector Series Millennium Falcon and the Titanic).
+Even the best Lego sets rarely reach that kind of cost, and you can count those that do on the fingers of one hand (as I mentioned earlier, some of the only ones still in production are the Ultimate Collector Series Millennium Falcon and the Titanic).
 In other words?
 Models priced in that bracket are rare.

 This, along with the fact that the info is sourced from the oddly vague "Reddit Submission," is enough to give me pause.
-Don't get me wrong, CarterBricks04 seems like a reliable leaker in and of themselves and frequently posts teases that are on the money (though it's obviously hard to tell with the most recent posts, because those sets haven't been officially announced yet).
+Don't get me wrong, CarterBricks04 seems like a reliable leaker and frequently posts teases that are on the money.
 However, a few things feel off here regarding the information itself.

 To start with, I'm not sure Lego would launch a batch of Pokemon kits that are all 18+ anyway.
 (I know that there could be family-focused alternatives releasing at the same time, but that's not the impression this rumor gives.)
 Every gaming-focused range the company has produced so far, from Fortnite to Mario, revolves around kid-friendly playsets with the occasional for-adults display piece.
 And you just know this range is going to print money if it makes sets for children as well as grown-up fans.
 So why would Lego ignore that absurdly lucrative market out of hand?
 That'd be madness.